alaka86/alaka/README.md

-# alaka
+# getData
-This package retrieves data from URl
+This package retrieves data from URL